azizbekdevuz/fishlinic/production-setup.md

 - **Homepage**: http://localhost:3000

 ## Troubleshooting
-- Ensure all ports (3000, 4000, 5000) are available
+- Ensure all ports (3000, 4000, 11434) are available
-- Check that Python virtual environment is activated for VA
+- Verify Ollama is running: `ollama serve` or check `http://localhost:11434`
+- Ensure Ollama model is pulled: `ollama pull qwen2.5:3b` (or your configured model)
-- Verify Node.js dependencies are installed in all directories
+- Verify Node.js dependencies are installed